Thatonecup/Thatonecup.github.io/README.md

 ## Updating Lines:
 The following lines require updating.
 When you open the file, you will see a comment above the lines you should update.

-<Page Setup:> This is the meta data used by search engines to ID the website>
+Page Setup: This is the meta data used by search engines to ID the website>
 - Line 10:
 - Line 15:
 - Line 19:
 - Optional, Line 25

-<body> This is the data used for your website
+Body: This is the data used for your website
 - Line 53:
 - Line 68:
 - Line 69: